deaaAldeen45112/collaborative-code-editor/README.md

 - **AWS Deployment**: The application is deployed on AWS, ensuring scalability and reliability.
 - **Nginx Reverse Proxy**: Nginx is configured as a reverse proxy for handling HTTP and WebSocket requests, managing SSL termination, and ensuring secure communication between clients and the backend.
 - **SSL Setup**: SSL/TLS is configured in Nginx to secure HTTP and WebSocket communications, enhancing data privacy and security.

+## Project Report

+For a detailed overview of the design and implementation of the Collaborative Code Editor, please refer to the [Project Report](https://github.com/deaaAldeen45112/collaborative-code-editor/blob/main/DeyaAldeen_ProjectReport.pdf).

 ---